1st The Queen's Dragoon Guards: Operational role

-QDG soldiers are experts in reconnaissance.
-They are the Army's 'eyes and ears' in the battlespace.
-Skilled in a wide range of weaponry, these armoured cavalry crewmen are equally as capable on foot as they are at the wheel of a Jackal 2 or Coyote high mobility vehicle.

-The weapons available to QDG soldiers are the 50 Cal heavy machine gun, grenade machine gun, general-purpose machine gun, the Javelin anti-tank weapon, the next-generation light anti-tank weapon (NLAW), the L115A3 sniper rifle and the SA80.
+The regiment's role is reconnaissance using the Jackal 2 and Coyote high mobility vehicles.

 Regimental museum

 The regimental collection is displayed at Firing Line: Cardiff Castle Museum of the Welsh Soldier in Cardiff.

 Uniform, cap badge and march

-In 1896, Emperor Franz Joseph I of Austria was appointed Colonel-in-Chief of the 1st King's Dragoon Guards and allowed the regiment to wear the Austrian imperial coat of arms, which is still used as the regiment's cap badge today; the collar badge is that of The Queen's Bays.
+In 1896, Austria-Hungarian Emperor Franz Joseph I was appointed Colonel-in-Chief of the 1st King's Dragoon Guards and allowed the regiment to wear the imperial Coat of arms of Austria-Hungary, which is still used as the regiment's cap badge today; the collar badge is that of The Queen's Bays.
 Also the regiment adopted an Austrian military march, Radetzky March, as quick march.
 The current Regimental March is the Radetzky March and Rusty Buckles, the latter being the Regimental March of The Queen's Bays.
 Other items of uniform draw on the regiment's dual heritage: thus, whilst the cap of 1st King's Dragoon Guards (with dark blue velvet strip and piping) is worn, trousers have the distinctive broad white stripe of The Queen's Bays.

 Full dress is still worn by some on ceremonial occasions: the 1st King's Dragoon Guards tunic (scarlet with blue velvet facings) being paired with Queen's Bays white-striped overalls.
 The KDG red-plumed brass cavalry helmet is also worn, together with pouch belts and other accoutrements.

-In the QDG, lance corporals wear two chevrons, corporals wear two chevrons surmounted by a rank badge consisting of the Bay's emblem, which is worn by all senior NCOs.
-Squadron quartermaster sergeants wear four chevrons with rank badge, the whole surmounted by a crown.
+In the QDG, lance corporals wear two chevrons, corporals wear two chevrons surmounted by the Bay's emblem, which is worn by all senior NCOs.
+Squadron Quartermaster Sergeants wear four chevrons surmounted by a crown.